Awarded "Legion of Merit" - 31 March 2015

 AKO - Community Page Administrator Workshop (CPAW) presentation - August 2010

 Awarded "Army Achievement Medal" - 13 September 2009

-Have been assisting AKO since April 2009 by answering emails addressed to AKO.CAC and provide all of the content for the AKO CAC Resource Center.
+I assisted AKO from April 2009 until is was shut down in 2020.
+I used to answer emails addressed to AKO.CAC and provide all of the content for the AKO CAC Resource Center.